pedroknup/ts-boilerplate/README.md

 #### Normal speed:
 ![](https://i.giphy.com/kH0ogTmdnUYIDwiPeT.gif)

+The to-do list data, also stored on Redux store, is optimized.
+If the previous fetch request was made with more than the 5 seconds (tolerance value constant), a new API call will be made.
+If not, the previous loaded data will be shown, avoiding unnecessary API calls.

 This stack is currently my favorite to work with and I think with that use case (to-do) it's easier to start a project with those technologies already configured and ready for use.
 This project it might be also interesting for those who wants to learn/better understand how those technologies works.

 ### Commands: